-321 Beacon was designed by Frederick B. Pope and built in 1872 by J. P. Beal.
-The house was built for Frederick B. Pope for speculative sale, one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built between 1871 and 1874.
-He is shown as the architect and owner on the original building permit inspection, dated June 28, 1872.
+321 Beacon was designed by Frederick B. Pope and built in 1871-1872 by James P. Neal, mason, one of three identical houses (321-323-325 Beacon) built for Frederick B. Pope for speculative sale, and one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built in the early 1870s.
+Frederick Pope is shown as the architect and owner on the final building inspection report for all three houses, dated June 28, 1872.

-During the 1880-1881 winter season, the Millses were living elsewhere and 321 Beacon was the home of Mrs. Abby W. (Chapman) Chamberlin, the widow of Daniel Chamberlin, who had been proprietor of the Adams House hotel at 553 Washington.
+During the 1880-1881 winter season, William and Annie Mills were living elsewhere and 321 Beacon was the home of Abby W. (Chapman) Chamberlin, the widow of Daniel Chamberlin, who had been proprietor of the Adams House hotel at 553 Washington.
 At the time of his death in April of 1879, they had lived at 1474 Washington and were building a home at 315 Commonwealth.
 After his death, she moved to the Commonwealth Hotel at 1697 Washington, where she was living in 1880 and resumed living again in 1882.

-By the 1881-1882 winter season, William and Annie Mills were living at 321 Beacon again.
-They continued to live there during the 1885-1886 winter season, but had moved to 337 Beacon by the 1886-1887 season.
+By the 1881-1882 winter season, the Millses were living at 321 Beacon again.
+They continued to live there until about November of 1885, when they purchased and subsequently moved to 337 Beacon.

-By 1901, 321 Beacon was the home of Edward Burlingame Hill and his wife, Mary Alison (Bixby) Hill.
+During the 1900-1901 winter season, 321 Beacon was the home of Edward Burlingame Hill and his wife, Mary Alison (Bixby) Hill.
 They had married in June of 1900, and 321 Beacon probably was their first home together.
 Prior to their marriage, he had lived at 43 Chestnut and she had lived at 16 Exeter (196 Marlborough) with her father, Dr. George Holmes Bixby, a widower.

 Edward Burlingame Hill was a composer and music teacher, and later would become a professor of music at Harvard.

-By 1902, they had moved to 480 Beacon.
+By the next season, they had moved to 480 Beacon.

 They continued to live at 321 Beacon during the 1907-1908 winter season, but moved thereafter to Brookline.
 By the 1909-1910 season, they had moved to 74 Commonwealth.

-During the 1908-1909 winter season, 321 Beacon was the home of Mrs. Mary C. (Taber) Collins Tatum, the widow of Abel Clark Collins and of Edward Tatum, a glass manufacturer.
+During the 1908-1909 winter season, 321 Beacon was the home of Mary C. (Taber) Collins Tatum, the widow of Abel Clark Collins and of Edward Tatum, a glass manufacturer.
 Her usual residence was in New York City.
-She was active in the American Peace Society and probably was in Boston in connection with the “Peace Sunday” meeting at Trinity Church on December 20, 1908, at which leaders of the Society spoke.
+She was active in the American Peace Society and probably was in Boston in connection with the “Peace Sunday” meeting at Trinity Church on December 20, 1908, at which leaders of the society spoke.

 On March 9, 1909, the house was damaged by a fire which started in a storeroom on the third floor.